siddiqaa/psvcounter/README.md

 <h3>Integration and Conversion of Images and Annotation Files into tf_record</h3>

-The <a href="tf_record script was used to convert the images and the csv files into tf record expected for tensorflow.
+The <a href="https://github.com/siddiqaa/psvcounter/blob/master/data/generate_tfrecord.py">generate_tfrecord.py"</a> script was used to convert the images and the csv files into tf record expected for tensorflow.
 On Linux, the following commands were run from the data directory: <br>
 ```
 python3.6 generate_tfrecord.py --csv_input=train_labels.csv  --output_path=train.record
 ```